LADY DOROTHY MARY CLAYTON EAST CLAYTON,

 Reading on I was shattered to find my grandfather -Ernest Nicholls - mentioned in the account of the inquest.
 As far as I knew at the time he had worked for Saunders-Roe at East Cowes on the Isle of Wight.
 As he had retired shortly after I was born, and died when I was 9 I had not been familiar with what he had done.
 It turns out that the Spartan Company was a subsidiary of Saunders-Roe; and that Granddad had risen to become not only their Chief Inspector of Aircraft for Spartan and Saunders-Roe, but also prior to the establishment of the Air Registration board, he was area surveyor for Lloyds Register of Shipping in connection with issuing air worthiness certificates to planes.
 It was therefore not really surprising that he should be called to give evidence at Dorothy's inquest.

-My husband Martin,our two sons and I were spurred into a nostalgic days outing to the Brooklands Museum, but they had no information about Dorothy other than that which I could give them, and to which I can now add.
-I have written to Dame Barbara Cartland who was an important member of the Brooklands Motor Racing Club in the 1920's and 30's and who also flew her own planes at Brooklands, but she cannot recollect Dorothy at all.
-A helpful member of staff from The Isle of Wight County Press has sent me a copy of my grandfather's obituary, and has promised to see if they can find a report on the incident in the County Press of the time, as the plane hadn't long left the Spartan works on the Island when the fatal accident occurred.
+Martin, the boys and I were spurred into a nostalgic days outing to the Brooklands Museum, but they had no information about Dorothy other than that which I could give them, and to which I can now add.
+I wrote to Dame Barbara Cartland who was an important member of the Brooklands Motor Racing Club in the 1920’s and 30’s and who also flew her own planes at Brooklands, but she could not recollect Dorothy at all.
+A helpful member of staff from The Isle of Wight County Press has sent me a copy of my grandfather’s obituary, and has promised to see if they can find a report on the incident in the County Press of the time, as the plane hadn’t long left the Spartan works on the Island when the fatal accident occurred.
+This was never forthcoming.

 For anyone wishing for an enjoyable outing, I would recommend a visit to the Brooklands Museum.
 The old clubhouse has been lovingly restored and has lots of interesting exhibits including many early automobiles and racing cars as well as a history of the motor racing industry.
-They have a restored "Motoring Village" just as it would have been in the 1930's, and the remaining section of racing embankment is a truly impressive site, especially when viewed from the Members Bridge.
-They also have a large display of aircraft, most of which were built or flown at Brooklands, including the Wellington Bomber pulled out of Loch Ness not so many years ago.
+They have a restored “Motoring Village” just as it would have been in the 1930’s, and the remaining section of racing embankment is a truly impressive site, especially when viewed from the Members Bridge.
+They also have a large display of aircraft, most of which were built or flown at Brooklands, including Concorde and the Wellington Bomber pulled out of Loch Ness not so many years ago.
 It is a museum well worth a trip around the M25 to reach, and of interest to all age groups.
+It would seem you can also get married there these days - on Concorde if wished!
 Telephone the Museum on 01932 857381 for a leaflet giving details and how to get there.

 "The English Patient" at Holy Trinity.